 How Does A Holiday Let Mortgage Work

 The holiday let sector has always been popular.
-AirBNB was influential in getting investors to think differently about the opportunities short term lets offered; tax changes in the rental market have fuelled landlords to look at it ever more closely; and when the Covid-19 pandemic hit and more people holidayed at home, demand was boosted and remained high.
+AirBnB was influential in getting investors to think differently about the opportunities short term lets offered; high yields have fuelled landlords to look at it ever more closely; and when the Covid-19 pandemic hit and more people holidayed at home, demand was boosted and remained high.

 If you have your sights set on a holiday let, it pays to know about holiday let mortgages,and that’s what we’ll cover in this guide.